 Description

-DESCRIPTION: truncated, flat-headed obelisk with relief carving to its three faces, set upon a stepped, tow-tier platform and a chamfered plinth.
-Each of the three carved sections feature scenes of children playing; the north-west face with a boy carrying a toy sailing boat with a dog at his feet and the southern face a pair of girls hoop rolling.
-The north-east face of the obelisk depicts two girls on rocking horses and beneath, carved onto the plinth, is a weathered inscription (now only partially legible) which appears to commemorate the granting of the land for Walden House to the City of Westminster by the Grosvenor Estate.
-A further inscription at the top of the obelisk can be seen, but is now mostly illegible.
-At the foot of the plinth, to each of the three corners, are stylised animal figures, carved in the round.
+The obelisk has a circular base and features a three-sided plinth.
+It is truncated and flat-headed, with relief carvings on its three faces.
+The obelisk is set on a stepped, two-tier platform with a chamfered plinth.
+Each of the three carved sections depicts scenes of children playing.
+The north-west face shows a boy carrying a toy sailing boat with a dog at his feet, while the southern face features a pair of girls hoop rolling.
+The north-east face depicts two girls on rocking horses.
+Beneath this face, there is a weathered inscription on the plinth, which is now only partially legible, and appears to commemorate the granting of the land for Walden House to the City of Westminster by the Grosvenor Estate.
+There is also an inscription at the top of the obelisk, but it is mostly illegible.
+At the foot of the plinth, each of the three corners has stylised animal figures carved in the round.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.